-The map presented in Figure 4.4 presents the percentage of households with improved sanitation facilities by district.
-Its shows that Huye district has 55% of households with access to improved sanitation facilities, which is far below the national average (74.4%).
-It is ranked in the category of districts having the lowest access to improved sanitation: this category also includes Musanze, Nyaruguru and Gisagara.
+The map in Figure 4.4 below presents the percentage of households with improved sanitation facilities by district.
+It shows that Kicukiro district has 89% of households with access to improved sanitation facilities, which is higher than the national average (74.4%).

-The EDPRS target on sanitation is to have nationally 65% of the total population with hygienic sanitation by 2012.
-It is clear that Huye district is 10 percentage points away from achieving this target.
+The EDPRS target on sanitation is to have 65% of the total population with hygienic sanitation by 2012.
+It is clear that Kicukiro district has achieved and even surpassed this target by 22 percentage points, 14 percentage points more than the national average level of achievement.